opencollective/opencollective-frontend/docs/e2e.md

 - `npm run start:e2e`

-Behing the scenes it will (you don't have to do that):
+Behind the scenes it will do the following (so you don't have to do it):

 - set environment variables: `TZ=UTC NODE_ENV=e2e E2E_TEST=1`
 - reset a dedicated database (opencollective_e2e): `npm run db:restore:e2e`